Meet the Board

 Betty has over thirty years’ experience in the community sector, most recently as Deputy CEO of The Fred Hollows Foundation.
 Throughout her career, Betty has worked in community legal centres and women’s refuges.
 She has been the Executive Director of ACOSS (the national advocacy body for low income and disadvantaged people), and Vice-President of ACFID (the peak body for international aid agencies).
 Betty has also been a long activist for the rights of refugees and migrants, and today she serves as a board member for the Asylum Seekers’ Centre.

-Danae Bosler – Committee Member
+Danae Bosler – Board Member

 Danae Bosler is a life-long union member who joined Union Aid Abroad – APHEDA ten years ago.
 She participated in a Union Aid Abroad – APHEDA study tour to Timor Leste, and returned two years later as part of the Working Women’s Conference.
 Danae is a member of the Australian Services Union (ASU) and the Media Entertainment Arts Alliance (MEAA) journalist’s division.